JasonGellis/lithic-editor/docs/user-guide/processing.md

 5. **Review Results**
     - Compare before/after images in **Input Image** and **Processed Image/Arrow Annotations** windows
     - Verify structural preservation (scars and borders) and ripple removal
+    - Check that Y-tip artifacts have been eliminated while maintaining structural integrity

 6. **Evaluate Processing Quality**
     - If results are satisfactory, proceed to the [arrow annotation phase](arrows.md)